Frequently asked questions

 - Dose adjustment of EPIDIOLEX or concomitant medications may be required

-- EPIDIOLEX is made without sugar or carbohydrates, so it can be used with most epilepsy diets, such as the ketogenic diet.
-If you or your loved one are on a dietary therapy, talk to your doctor before taking EPIDIOLEX
+- EPIDIOLEX is made without sugar or carbohydrates, so it can be used with most epilepsy diets, such as the ketogenic diet

 - EPIDIOLEX should be taken consistently with respect to meals to reduce variability in cannabidiol plasma exposure